 - Induction loops are available on Reception for visitors who require hearing aids

 - All other Accessibility information can be found here.

-- New tickets for The St George’s Hall Experience: The History Whisperer™ are now available to purchase on this page and via Ticket Quarter
+- Tickets for The St George’s Hall Experience: The History Whisperer™ are now available to purchase on this page and via Ticket Quarter

 - Adult ticket prices are £6